This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 VIG Total Return

 According to Vanguard’s website, VIG started operating in April of 2006.
-It has returned on average 9% per year since its inception.
+It has returned nearly 10% per year since its inception.

 April 2006 was a little more than a year before the last bear market in stocks began.
 Taking into account that the fund started near the peak of the market and right before a bear market tells us something.

 And what does it tell us?
 No matter when you invest in stocks, invest long term.
-And, stay diversified because history tells us your investment returns will be good.
+And, stay diversified because history tells us your investment returns will turn out okay.

 VIG Expense Ratio

-Here is an area where ETFs in general and Vanguard specifically really shine.
+Here is an area where ETFs in general.
+And Vanguard specifically really shines.
 That is the area of low costs.

 VIG’s expense ratio is a super small .06%.
 In other words, if you have a balance of $100 in VIG for the year, Vanguard will charge you only 6 cents.

 Vanguard ETF’s have low expense ratios.
-Combine that with zero commissions and you have an excellent way to keep investment costs to a minimum.
+Combine that with zero commission brokers and you have an excellent way to keep investment costs to a minimum.

 Minimum Investment Requirements

 An investor has to buy at least 1 share in an ETF to get started investing.
-This means you can get started for less than $150.
-And add to that investment anytime for less than $150.
+This means you can get started without a lot of money.
+And add to that investment anytime in small amounts over the long-run.

 VIG vs. VYM vs. DGRO